viboverse/functional-programming-jamk/materials/16-supervisor.md

 You can change this behaviour by giving the --no-start flag to Mix.
 It is rarely used in practice but it allows us to understand the underlying mechanisms better.

 Invoking mix is the same as mix run.
-Therefore, if you want to pass a flag to mix or iex -S mix, we just need to add the task name and the desired flags.
-For example, run iex -S mix run --no-start:
+Therefore, if you want to pass a flag to mix or **iex -S mix**, we just need to add the task name and the desired flags.
+For example, run **iex -S mix** run --no-start:

     iex> Application.start(:valuestorage)
     :ok